bazsupport/dialogic-for-agmaker/README.md

 - Check the signal is spelled correctly (no capital letters)
 - Consider saving a SignalDetected resource with the timeline_ended already typed in for ease of use

+**Choices Not Working?**
+- Ensure your timeline has choice events in Dialogic
+- Use "timeline_choice" signal detection after dialogue starts
+- Check that GetSignalParameter is correctly retrieving the choice number
+- Remember choice numbers start from 0, not 1

 ![Image](https://github.com/user-attachments/assets/88c9ff3f-fa1b-419a-9ac1-2428e61ab623)

 ### 📚 Next Steps

 Once you've got basic dialogues working:
 - Explore character portraits and animations in Dialogic
-- Try branching conversations with choices
+- Try branching conversations with choices and use the choice handling system
-- Add variables to track player decisions
+- Add variables to track player decisions across multiple conversations
 - Check out the full Dialogic documentation below for advanced features

 ---